+Ongoing military missions have not lowered the threat level for commercial shipping substantively.
 For transits through the Gulf of Aden and the Red Sea, it should be noted that naval recommendations to switch off AIS are not based on credible figures.
 Both the EU-led and the US-led military operations have published data about the targeting of merchant ships transiting the area with or without AIS on.

 These statistics, however, do not align with each other.
-At the same time, raw data used for the analysis has not been made public.

-The results of the analysis are therefore at least questionable, underlined by debateable public statements from Operation Aspides officials which have claimed that no ship with AIS off has been successfully targeted by the Houthis.
+Raw data used for the analysis has not been made public.
+The results are therefore at least questionable, underlined by misleading public statements from Operation Aspides officials which have claimed that no ship with AIS off has been successfully targeted by the Houthis.

 Overall, there is no evidence to suggest that switching off AIS lowers the chances of vessels being targeted.
-It may limit the success rate for missile attacks in particular, but this does not necessarily apply to attacks conducted by aerial or naval drones.
+It may limit the success rate for missile attacks in particular but this does not necessarily apply to attacks conducted by aerial or naval drones.
 Moreover, not broadcasting AIS may complicate efforts to support a ship after an attack.

 It is noteworthy that less than 10% of merchant ships transiting through the Bab el Mandeb are conducting their voyages without AIS.
-This figure has not changed significantly over the past months, shown in Figure 2, despite a 2 months long stop in attacks.
+This figure has not changed significantly during the Houthi campaign.